ninabarzh/broomstick/content/posts/left-right.md

 ## Conclusion

 The left-right spectrum was a useful, if crude, 19th-century heuristic.
 But 21st-century politics is too complex for such binary thinking.
-Instead of forcing ideologies into outdated boxes, we should focus on policy-specific solutions, universal basic income, AI governance, green energy, that cut across traditional divides.
+Instead of forcing ideologies into outdated boxes, we could focus on policy-specific solutions, universal basic income, AI governance, green energy, that cut across traditional divides.
 We need coalitions that bring together left-libertarians and right-wing environmentalists, tech-savvy conservatives and data-privacy progressives.
 Perhaps a solution is to reject polarisation in favour of something increasingly radical: